Angioscotoma

 An angioscotoma is a localized area of lower or absent visual sensitivity that follows the course of a retinal blood vessel.
-Because light‑sensitive photoreceptors lying beneath the retinal blood vessels receive less illumination, they send reduced or absent signals to the brain, creating blind regions that normally goes unnoticed, since retinal adaptation suppresses awareness of this, similar to how the central blind spot is invisible.
+Because light‑sensitive photoreceptors lying beneath the retinal blood vessels receive less illumination, they send reduced or absent signals to the brain, creating blind regions that normally go unnoticed, since retinal adaptation suppresses awareness of this, similar to how the central blind spot is invisible.
 Angioscotomas are best revealed with specialized forms of perimetry and psychophysical testing.
 The magnitude of the defect depends on vessel calibre, eccentricity, and stimulus parameters.
 It has been shown in squirrel monkeys that angioscotoma casts a "shadow" on the retinotopic map of the visual field in the visual cortex.

 History

 The blind spot was discovered by Edme Mariotte in the 17th century, as a scotoma of the optic disc.
 It was understood and measured as a roughly elliptic region.
 Helmholtz in the 19th century noted in his Treatise on Physiological Optics that there are some stump-like extensions to the blind spot.
 However, they did not notice the scotoma due to retinal blood vessels.

 Angioscotomas were first discovered and mapped out by John Norris Evans (February 28, 1891 – April 8, 1953) in 1926, who coined the term angioscotometry to describe the painstaking charting of the scotoma of the retinal blood vessels by manual perimetry.
 He seated each subject in a seat in a dark setting, and tested whether they could see a tiny bright test object placed at various locations.
 Using a 1.5 mm white disk, Evans reported intricate branch‑like scotomas that mirrored the arteries and veins emerging from the optic disc, with a full map requiring up to 2 hours to complete.
 He plotted this for subjects under various conditions, such as while holding breath, with glaucoma, etc. A year later, he confirmed that only short stump‑like scotomas had been noticed previously, some further data plotted with a smaller 1 mm stimuli, and under varying conditions on the subject.
 He published a monograph on this in 1938 in which he described its use in assisting diagnosis of various conditions, such as retinal edema, glaucoma, optic neuritis, etc.

 In the 1940s there were further developments.
 Evans reviewed the state of research in 1942.
 In 1945, Welt designed a portable campimeter and linked the size of both the blind spot and the angioscotoma to retinal arterial pressure.
 In the same year, Weekers and Humblet published detailed tracings that overlaid vessel photographs onto Bjerrum screen plots, firmly establishing the one‑to‑one correspondence between vascular anatomy and scotoma shape.

 With the advent of computer-automated perimetry in the 1970s, angioscotomas could be plotted with higher precision.
 More recently, microperimetry by adaptive optics scanning laser ophthalmoscopy (AOSLO) has been applied to angioscotometry, and it was revealed that the average cone sensitivity can drop by 3–5 dB directly over a parafoveal vessel only 21 μm wide, corresponding to 4.2′ in angle.